Shagshag/prestashop-documentation/SupplierCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\Supplier.php line 64
+* This property is defined in [classes/Supplier.php line 64](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Supplier.php#64)

 ### $webserviceParameters